Nebulaevo/sniffly/README.md

 ### `isString( value, options? )`

-checks that the value is a string satisfying optionnal specifications
+Checks that the value is a string satisfying optionnal specifications

+#### ⚙️ Arguments:

 **value** - unknown value to check\
 **options** *(dict)* - optionnal additionnal specifications\